 Some Early Black Romantic-Fiction Authors

 The first romances with African-American protagonists date back to the 19th century.
-Jessie Redmon Fauset was an African American editor, poet, and novelist in the first half of the 20th century.
-A prominent member of the Harlem Renaissance, her book There is Confusion is considered one of the first Black romantic novels.
+Jessie Redmon Fauset was an African-American editor, poet, and novelist in the first half of the 20th century.

-Frank Yerby wrote swashbuckling historical epics and Southern plantation romances about primarily White characters.
-But it was the 1968 novel, The Dahomean, a tragic tale of an African ruler betrayed and taken into slavery, that was his most personal and arguably best work.
-It was followed up with a sequel in 1979.
+But it was that year’s The Dahomean, a tragic tale of an African ruler betrayed and taken into slavery, that was his most personal and, arguably, best work.
+The book was followed up with a sequel in 1979.

 Towards the End of the Century